giventech/OAuth2SpringBoot/README.md

 *Acceptance criteria:*

  1. I can direct my partners to centralised authorisation service
  2. I can protect my  (REST-API)  specific owners data ressources

 > As an athorisation system, I want to provide and autorisation code to
 > registered  partner who identifies  (We are not refering to authenication there as it isi this will be covered in the Open Id Connect)

 Acceptance criteria:

- 1. Given a trusted partner provide a **client_id** and **client secret** matching the authorisation system database,  I can provide authorisation code etc...
+ 1. Given a trusted partner provide a **client_id** and **clientsecret** matching the authorisation system database,  I can provide authorisation code etc...
  2. I can attach a scope listing  ressource data, type and data categories owners/customer agreed (explicity or implicitly to share)

 OAuth 2 and OpenID Connect Specification
 -